Urban Arts Fund Policies

 Use the following Hashtags: #denverurbanartsfund, #denverpublicart, #IMAGINE2020 in social media.

 - A Student Graffiti Prevention Pledge form must be dispersed from artist(s) to student participants.

 - A Final Report is required upon completion of the project.
-This report shall include graffiti prevention measures, outcomes, workshops, visual documentation of the final project(s), “evidence” along the way of programming, essence of program in innovative ways, assessment of program/project and quantification.
+This report shall include graffiti prevention measures, outcomes, workshops, photographs of mural in process and final installation of project(s), and sq. footage of mural “evidence” along the way of programming, essence of program in innovative ways, assessment of program/project and quantification.
 Please indicate your tracking and capturing mechanism for your program as well as any press or media mentions.

 - Applications that incorporate 25% or greater match (cash or in-kind) will be given preference.

 - Projects with strong measurable anti-graffiti education and impact will be given preference.